-Here are the perk highlights for the card (application link):
+Here are the highlights for the card (application link):

-- First Checked Bag Free.
-Cardholders receive their first checked bag free on United - Save up to $100 per roundtrip.
+- Check your first bag for free – save up to $100 per round-trip

 - Priority boarding privileges – get on before general boarding